Otaku no Video

-Otaku no Video (おたくのビデオ, Otaku no Bideo) is a 1991 anime OVA spoofing the life and culture of otaku, individuals with obsessive interests in media, particularly anime and manga, as well as the history of Gainax, its creators.
-It is noted for its mix of conventional documentary film styles (with actual film, no less), with a more traditional anime storytelling fashion.
+Otaku no Video (おたくのビデオ, Otaku no Bideo) is a 1991 Japanese original video animation (OVA) produced by Gainax.
+The anime spoofs the life and culture of otaku, individuals with obsessive interests in media, particularly anime and manga, as well as the history of Gainax and its creators.
+It is noted for its mix of conventional documentary film styles with a more traditional anime storytelling fashion.
 It is licensed in the United States by AnimEigo.
-The DAICON III and IV Opening Animations from the early eighties are also featured in this OVA.
+The DAICON III and IV Opening Animations from the early 1980s are also featured in this OVA.

 Plot

 The story begins in Otaku no Video 1982, where the main character is an everyman character, Ken Kubo, living with his girlfriend Yoshiko and as a member of his college's tennis team, until introduced by his former friend Tanaka to a club of enthusiasts: a female illustrator, an information geek, a martial artist, and a weapons collector.
-Kubo soon joins them; and when Yoshiko abandons him, makes the wish to become the supreme enthusiast, under the name of Otaking.
+Kubo soon joins them; and when Yoshiko, who hates otaku, abandons him, makes the wish to become the supreme enthusiast, under the name of Otaking.

 Kubo's quest continues in More Otaku no Video 1985, set three years later, in which he creates his model kits, opens shops, and builds a factory in China.
 Later, he loses his fortune when one of his rivals (now married to Yoshiko) takes control of his enterprise; but Kubo and Tanaka, with hard-working artist Misuzu, gradually take over the anime industry with a 'magical girl' show, "Misty May".
 At the peak of their ambitions, Ken and Tanaka create Otakuland in 1999: the equivalent of Disneyland for otaku (the story suggests Otakuland to be located in the same city of Urayasu, Chiba Prefecture, as the original Tokyo Disneyland.)

 Many years later, Ken and Tanaka return to Otakuland in a post-apocalyptic submerged Japan and find its central structure, a giant robot, converted into a functional spaceship piloted by their old friends.
 Miraculously rejuvenated, they fly into space in search of "The Planet of Otaku".